 If a family's income exceeds the applicable over-income limit for 24 consecutive months, COC will notify the family in writing of the determination within 10 business days of the date of the determination.
-COC will ensure that all notices and communications are provided in a manner that is effective for persons with hearing, visual, and other impairments, The notice will state that the family will be charged the alternative non-public housing rent in accordance with COC's continued occupancy policies and HUD regulations and provide the family's new rent amount.
+COC will ensure that all notices and communications are provided in a manner that is effective for persons with hearing, visual, and other impairments.
+The notice will state that the family will be charged the alternative non-public housing rent in accordance with COC's continued occupancy policies and HUD regulations and provide the family's new rent amount.

 The notice will also include a new non-public housing lease and inform the family that the lease must be executed by the family and COC no later than 60 days from the date of the notice or at the next lease renewal, whichever is sooner.
 The family will continue to be a public housing program participant until the family executes the new non-public housing lease.
-The notice will also state that failure to execute the lease within this time period stated in the notice.
+The notice will also state that failure to execute the lease within this time period stated in the notice will result in termination of tenancy no more than six months after the date of the notice.
 COC will permit an over-income family to execute a lease beyond this time period, but before termination of tenancy, if the over-income family pays COC the total difference between the alternative non-public housing rent and their public housing rent dating back to the point in time that the over-income family was required to execute the new lease.